stretchyboy/plasma2040_light_painting/README.md

 * "Colour" lets you choose a single colour to paint with.
 * "End Colour" and the tick box allow you to set a changing colour pattern
 * The "Pixels" slider lets you change the height of your light brush.
+* Orientation controls
+  * Paint From Left - The painting starts on the painter left (should not effect the orientation of the painter image)
+  * Facing - The screen is Facing the painter so the graph move the same way the painter does
+  * Flip - Reverse the image

 * The "Draw" button :-
   * Blanks the Graph
   * Waits for any delay, drawing the progress on the Graph